 Flatten evenly and lay on top of the cookie, ensuring it covers most of the top, but doesn’t touch the edge of the cookies.
-Carefully press the edges down of the filling down to hold it and repeat with the remaining mixture until all the peppermint filling has been covered on top.
+Carefully press the edges of the filling down to hold it and repeat with the remaining mixture until all the peppermint filling has been placed on top.

 For the chocolate topping, place the chocolate and coconut oil in a bowl and melt on medium in either a double boiler or microwave until smooth.

 Place one cookie at a time into the chocolate, coating fully.
 Place on a tray to set properly.